penciledin/bdl-blog/_posts/2017-07-25-performance-books.md

 Depending on how different it is from the original copy, it may not take much effort to produce this new book.

 Many choose to keep the performance copy private (i.e., not for sale), but I'm starting to reconsider that stance.
 There is a benefit to providing a [Large-print book](https://en.wikipedia.org/wiki/Large-print) for those with poor vision.
-If this is the case, consider redesigning the work with more readable fonts.